Want to learn new ways to make extra money?

 Be sure to keep good records of these expenses.
 Without these records, the IRS could disallow your deductions.

-6. Take advantage of the 14-day tax-free home rental.
+6. Take advantage of the 14-day tax-free home rental

 Owning a home can offer you a lot of tax breaks.

-To get this 14-day tax free rental treatment, the home must be used personally for more than 14 days, or more than 10% of the total days it is rented to others at a fair rental price.
+To get this 14-day tax free rental advantage, the home must be used personally for more than 14 days, or more than 10% of the total days it is rented to others at a fair rental price.

 It is very easy to meet these requirements if you live in the same home and only rent out a room.
 But if you rent out the entire place, it is important that you keep good records and keep track of your rental and non-rental days so you don’t run into a problem if the IRS asks.

-Take advantage of the 14-day tax free rental before the year ends!
+Take advantage of the 14-day tax-free rental before the year ends!

 What Is The Biggest Tax Refund You Can Get